jellyfin/jellyfin.org/content/developers/docs/api/authentication.md

 Some users may not have a password.
 In this scenario, the developer would still authenticate by username but would leave the password field as an empty string.

 ## Quick Connect

+Using passwords is not the best choice on all platforms.
+Using the remote of a television or entering a complex password on mobile is not the best experience.
+For those cases Quick Connect helps out.
+With Quick Connect the app requests a code from the server and displays it to the user.
+This code can then be used in an already signed in app to authorize the new one.

+The Quick Connect functionality may be disabled by a server.
+In those cases the server responds with an HTTP 401 response.
+You can check if QuickConnect is enabled first or deal with it when trying to use it.

+To start a Quick Connect session you need to request a Quick Connect code by calling the initiate Quick Connect operation.
+This returns a state object which can be updated by calling the Get Quick Connect State operation.

+The Quick Connect state contains a few values that are of interest:

+- `authenticated` is a boolean that indicates if the user authorized the app.
+When this is true you can retrieve an access token.
+- `secret` is a string with a unique code for this session.
+It is used to update the session state.
+- The `code` is for the user to input in a different app

+The next step is to show the code to the user.
+The user will then use this code in another session to authenticate.

+Depending on your app you might want to either show a "next" button to press when the user authorized the app or automatically update the Quick Connect state.

+Eventually the authenticated value will change to true.
+This means the user authorized your app.
+You can now use the secret to get an access token in the user api.

+So in summary:

+1. Create a Quick Connect session
+2. Show the code to the user
+3. Update the state every 5 seconds or manually
+4. Request an access token when authenticated is true